dwrolvink/Linux/Random/printing_gutenberg_txt.md

 ### Installing the requirements
 First, install the packages, these are pandoc and texlive-core.
 Texlive-core contains pdfjam, which we'll use to create the booklets.
 (Note that this is the name of the Arch package, on Debian based systems pdfjam is in texlive-extra).
 Pandoc contains... pandoc.
 This program we'll use to convert the .txt to a simple pdf.
+Make sure you don't opt-out of the LateX dependencies when installing pandoc, they are vital.

 ### Convert .txt to pdf
 I found out with the first test print that the standard fontsize is way too small to read.
 So firstly, we'll add the following